transferzero/api-documentation/_docs/business-transactions.md

 ## Business senders

 For business senders you need to provide different details than for personal senders.
+More specifically you need to provide:

+* Name of the company
+* Country of incorporation
+* Registration date and number
+* Trading address
+* Company's type
+* Industry / nature of business

-Please see the following example:
+Please see the following example on how to provide these fields:

 {::comment}
 CODE_EXAMPLE_START business-sender-creation